TIMES OF THE SCHOOL DAY

 - If your query or concern is about administration or finance issue it is often best to ask for clarification at the office.
 (E.g. Parent Pay queries).

-- If your query or concern relates to a child’s special educational needs, Mrs Jheeta our Inclusion Manager can be contacted via the school office.
+- If your query or concern relates to a child’s special educational needs, our Inclusion Team can be contacted via the school office.

-- If it is about a child protection issue Mrs Jheeta, the safeguarding lead, can also be contacted via the school office.
+- If it is about a child protection issue Mrs Rider, the safeguarding lead, can also be contacted via the school office.

-- If it is about a behaviour issue Mr Maitland, the behaviour lead, can also be contacted via the school office.
+- If it is about a behaviour issue, the behaviour team can also be contacted via the school office.

 - Please note staff at Edinburgh are not able to sign/certify passport applications.